 Kona Coffee Farm Tours

-Where are all my coffee lovers?
 If you love coffee as much as I do, you will probably jump at the chance to check out these Kona Coffee Farm Tours on the Big Island!
 The Big Island has an entire region dedicated to one of the best coffees in the world.

 History of Kona Coffee

-Of course, this wouldn’t be the case if the coffee plants were grown in a different area.
 The Kona region creates the perfect conditions for the coffee plants.
 The temperatures hover around 70 degrees and never go below 55.

-The best Time to Take a Kona Coffee Farm Tour
+The best Time to take a Kona Coffee Farm Tour

-The coffee plants are covered in white flowers when they bloom.
-This is called Kona snow.
-It happens during February and March.
+The coffee plants are covered in white flowers when they bloom, also called “Kona Sno” during February and March.

 What to Expect During a Kona Coffee Farm Tour